litestar-org/litestar/docs/usage/responses.rst

    from starlette.responses import JSONResponse

-   from starlite import get
+   from litestar import get
-   from starlite.types import ASGIApp
+   from litestar.types import ASGIApp

    @get("/")